erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/unlock-bootloader-en.md

 **If your device is the global version, you can apply for the bootloader unlock at a specific time.**
 - Xiaomi allows **2,000 devices to unlock daily**.
-- The reset time for this daily limit is **7 PM Moscow time**.
+- The reset time for this daily limit is **4:00 PM UTC**.

 ### Apply to unlock
-- Align your local time with **7 PM Moscow time** and be ready at this time — timing is crucial.
+- Align your local time with **4:00 PM UTC** and be ready at this time — timing is crucial.
 - Open the **Xiaomi Community app**, set it to Global, and sign in with the same account as on your device.
 - Go to the **"Me"** tab, click on **"Unlock bootloader,"** then click on **"Apply"**.
 - Once granted access, go to **Settings → Additional settings → Developer options → Mi Unlock status**.